DonHulieo/don-jewellery/README.md

         close = 17 -- When they lock for the night (for some reason this is actually 6pm) }
 }

+Config.OneStore = false -- Set to true if using just the main Vangelico's Jewellers

 Config.Cooldown = 5 * (60 * 2000) -- where x is minutes ie. x * (60 * 2000) \\ For door auto lock function
 Config.Timeout = 5 * (60 * 2000) -- where x is minutes ie. x * (60 * 2000) \\ For case smashing cooldown